-Positive Control Yields No Colonies Following Transformation into E. coli
+NEBuilder Positive Control Yields No Colonies Following Transformation into E. coli

-- Be sure to perform the NEBuilder Positive Control assembly reaction with Gibson Master Mix, as described on page 8. - Use the competent cells provided with the kit (NEB 5-alpha, NEB #C2987).
-The components of the Gibson Master Mix may inhibit the functionality of competent cells from other companies. - Perform the transformation procedure exactly as described on page 12. - Competent cells may be thawed only once and cannot be repeatedly frozen and thawed without extreme loss in competency.
+- Transform the competent cells with the pUC19 DNA to confirm that the competent cells are viable. - Use the competent cells provided with the cloning kit (NEB 5-alpha, Competent E. coli, NEB #C2987).
+The components of the NEBuilder HiFi DNA Assembly Master Mix may inhibit the functionality of competent cells from other companies. - Perform the transformation procedure exactly as described on pages 8-9. - Competent cells may be thawed only once and cannot be repeatedly frozen and thawed without extreme loss in competency.
 Cells are best thawed on ice and DNA added as soon as the last bit of ice in the tube disappears. - Do not vortex competent cells.
 Mix cells and DNA by gently pipetting up and down.
 Check cell competency by transforming 100 pg of pUC19 plasmid provided with the kit.
 Expect 1-3 x 109 colonies formed/μg DNA after overnight incubation on LB-ampicilin plates at 37°C.

-Gibson Assembly Reaction Yields No Colonies Following Transformation into E. coli.
+NEBuilder HiFi DNA Assembly Master Mix/DNA Assembly Cloning Kit Reaction Yields No Colonies Following Transformation into E. coli

-- Assemble and transform the NEBuilder Positive Control provided with the Gibson Assembly Cloning Kit.
-Successful assembly of a positive control will demonstrate that the Gibson Assembly Master Mix is functional and the transformation conditions are suitable. - Check the primer design of the overlapping DNA fragments to ensure that there is sufficient and correct overlap to facilitate assembly. - Avoid overlaps with highly palindromic sequences as they may cause up to a 10-fold reduction in recombinant colonies.
-When assembling fragments into a multiple cloning site (MCS) of a cloning vector, it is strongly recommended to use restriction sites that are located on the edges of the MCS to avoid overlap regions with highly palindromic sequences.
-Plate higher amounts of transformation reaction when using restriction sites that are located in the middle of the MCS of the cloning vector. - Repeat the Gibson Assembly reaction using higher concentrations of fragments and/or vector.
-Make sure that the total volume of PCR-amplified products does not exceed 20% of Gibson Assembly reaction.
+- Assemble and transform the NEBuilder Positive Control provided with the NEBuilder HiFi DNA Assembly Master Mix/Cloning Kit.
+Successful assembly of a positive control will demonstrate that the NEBuilder HiFi DNA Assembly Master Mix is functional, and the transformation conditions are suitable. - Check the primer design of the overlapping DNA fragments to ensure that there is sufficient and correct overlap to facilitate assembly. - Avoid overlaps with highly palindromic sequences, as they may cause up to a 10-fold reduction in recombinant colonies.
+When assembling fragments into a multiple cloning site (MCS) of a cloning vector, it is strongly recommended that restriction endonuclease sites be located at the edges of the MCS to avoid overlap regions with highly-palindromic sequences.
+Plate higher amounts of transformation reaction when using restriction sites that are located in the middle of the MCS of the cloning vector. - Repeat the NEBuilder HiFi DNA Assembly Master Mix/Cloning Kit reaction using higher concentrations of fragments and/or vector.
+Make sure that the total volume of PCR-amplified products does not exceed 20% of the high-fidelity DNA assembly reaction.
 If necessary, purify PCR fragments and/or PCR-amplified vector before the assembly reaction. - Some DNA structures, including inverted and tandem repeats, are selected against by E. coli.
-Some recombinant proteins are not well tolerated by E. coli and can result in poor transformation. - Test the success of the assembly by performing PCR with primers that flank the assembled product. - Consider whether the cloned insert may be toxic to E. coli, and a low-copy vector, such as a BAC, should be used.
-Because the assembled product is a covalently-closed molecule, it may be alternatively amplified by PCR or rolling-circle amplification (RCA).
+Some recombinant proteins are not well tolerated by E. coli and can result in poor transformation. - Test the success of the DNA assembly by performing PCR with primers that flank the assembled product. - Consider whether the cloned insert may be toxic to E. coli, and whether a low-copy vector, such as a BAC, should be used.

-Gibson Assembly Reaction Yields High Number of Clones with Incorrect Inserts
+NEBuilder HiFi DNA Assembly Master Mix Reaction Yields High Number of Clones with Incorrect Inserts

 - Make sure that your PCR product is a single band of the correct size.
-If the PCR product is contaminated with non-specific bands, it is necessary to gel-purify the PCR product to ensure cloning of the correct insert. - Consider whether the cloned insert may be toxic to E. coli and a low-copy vector, such as a BAC, should be used.
-Because the assembled product is a covalently closed molecule, it may be alternatively amplified by PCR or RCA.
+If the PCR product is contaminated with non-specific bands, it is necessary to gel purify the PCR product to ensure cloning of the correct insert. - Consider whether the cloned insert may be toxic to E. coli and whether a low-copy vector, such as a BAC, should be used. - Consider using NEB Stable Competent E. coli (NEB #C3040) for inserts that contain repetitive sequences.

-Gibson Assembly Reaction Yields High Number of Small Colonies
+NEBuilder HiFi DNA Assembly Master Mix Reaction Yields High Number of Small Colonies